hashgraph-online/hcs-improvement-proposals/docs/definitions.md

 ---
-description: A formal set of definitions used within the HashGraph Consensus Standards Improvement proposals.
+description: A formal set of definitions used within the Hashgraph Consensus Standards Improvement proposals.
 These are NOT standards and should be used for reference only.
 ---

 ### Definitions

-A formal set of definitions used within the HashGraph Consensus Standards Improvement proposals.
+A formal set of definitions used within the Hashgraph Consensus Standards Improvement proposals.
 These are **NOT** standards and should be used for reference only.

 #### Spheres
  - Spheres are the HCS equivalent of DNS.
 Every Sphere is a Topic ID which includes the current records.